Aurelio logo

 Our code execution subagent will be able to execute code for us.
 We'll focus on executing code for simple calculations but it's entirely feasible for State-of-the-Art (SotA) LLMs to write far more complex code as many of us will be aware with the AI code editors becoming increasingly prominent.

-To run generated code, we will use Python's exec method to run our code in an isolated environment by setting no global variables with namespace={}.
+To run generated code, we will use Python's exec method, making sure to run our code in an isolated environment by setting no global variables with namespace={}.

 python